 With the enthusiastic endorsement of Walter J. Travis’s descendants, we have proceeded with our mission, and are proud to claim the following as some of our most noteworthy accomplishments:

-- Organized and produced The Walter J. Travis Cup annual inter-club event designed to celebrate the heritage held in common by up to 5 private clubs with golf courses designed by Walter Travis; held annually since it began in 1995.
+- Organized and produced The Walter J. Travis Cup annual inter-club event designed to celebrate the heritage held in common by private clubs with golf courses designed by Walter Travis; held annually since it began in 1995.

 - Verified accuracy of the World Golf Hall of Fame’s Walter J. Travis database, at their request.

 - Provided research and financial support for the creation of “The Old Man”, the definitive biography of Walter J. Travis, written by a gifted writer, Bob Labbance, who became our friend, and whom we sorely miss.
 The Travis Society owns the remaining inventory of “The Old Man”, many of which are autographed by Bob Labbance.
 They are available solely through the Travis Society.
 For Travis Society non-members, unsigned copies are $50, and autographed copies are $125.
 Contact us for further information.

 - Approved by the IRS as a 501 (c)(3) public charity allowing us to receive tax deductible donations.

 - Developed and published “The Directory of Walter J. Travis Golf Course Projects”, a comprehensive listing of his work and consultations as a golf course architect.
 This directory is now online, on this blogsite, with an alphabetically arranged listing or a listing arranged chronologically according to date when Travis did his design work.
 The Travis course listings are a work in progress, often updated as new information is discovered.

 - Attracted a membership of over one hundred golf history/Travis enthusiasts.
 In addition, 22 golf and/or country clubs have become Member Clubs in order to highlight and honor the role Walter J. Travis played in their heritage.